QuantumMachinery/Dwave/README.md

 # Dwave
-Ocean SDK for Dwave quantum hardware
+extensively documented and explained examples developed with Ocean SDK for Dwave quantum hardware